appgineerin/Docs/content/atvo/theme-editor/docs/scenes.md

 A scene is a collection of widgets.

-e.g.: It can be useful to have scenes to quickly switch what you would like to show on stream instead of disabling/enabling widgets one-by-one.
+e.g.: It can be useful to have scenes to quickly switch what you would like to show on stream or in the editor, instead of disabling/enabling widgets one-by-one.